AljoschaMeyer/valuable-value/README.md

 ### Linear Order

 Defining any [linear order](https://en.wikipedia.org/wiki/Total_order) over the valuable values involves to some degree arbitrary choices.
 This order compares values by their kind first, and then within the same kind.
-This leads to a simple definition and implementation, though some consequences might seem odd at first glance: for example, the float `1.0` is less than the int `0`, since all floats are considered less then all ints.
+This leads to a simple definition and implementation, though some consequences might seem odd at first glance: for example, the float `1.0` is less than the int `0`, because any float is considered less then any int.

 Staying compatible with the preceeding definition of equality, negative and positive float zero are considered distinct values, with `-0.0 < 0.0`, unlike the default order defined in the IEEE 754 standard.